DangerousThings/flexsecure-applets/docs/applets/5-fido.md

 **FIDO2 CTAP2** (Client to Authenticator Protocol) is an extension and improvement over FIDO U2F, and remains backwards-compatible to U2F.

 The FIDO2 applet is still in development, and not completely finished.
 For example, Windows Hello is not supported yet.
-The attestation certificate loading procedure is not yet properly documented, and neither is the generation of such a certificate.
 Stay tuned.
+It is also not officially certified.

+If you are feeling lucky, you can however already test the FIDO2 applet.

 ## Applet Information